 Toyota's Scion Division does not haggle over price, they sell at full sticker price.
 Do not email me asking what to do, you either pay the sticker price, which is a good price anyway, or you go buy another a car.

-If you are writing in to alert us about an escrow fraud scam from eBay Motors, AutoTrader, Cars.com, CycleTrader.com, etc., please give me the EXACT link to the auction or classified ad or your email will not be answered.
+If you are writing in to alert us about an escrow fraud scam from eBay Motors, AutoTrader, Cars.com, CycleTrader.com, etc., please give me the exact link to the auction or classified ad or your email will not be answered.
 We also need to know what city and state you are in.
 If you have any bank to bank wiring instructions from the fake escrow site, please include the entire wiring instructions email that you got from the "escrow site" telling you where to wire the money, and the date, time, amount you wired, the federal reference number of your wire transfer, and what name you used for the wire transfer.
-Also, don't just tell me "the escrow site is xxxxx.com", give me the full "http://www" address, cut and pasted out of your browser address bar.
-There are over 400 fake sites that are very similar and I must have the exact clickable link to their site.
-If you do not provide me with the full http://www address, I will delete your email without further reading.
-If you don't hear back from me, you know why.

-If you wired cash via Western Union to a scammer DO NOT EMAIL ME AND ASK ME "How do I get my money back".
-YOU DON'T!
-Use your head, if you are foolish enough to wire cash to someone you don't know in another country and the cash has been picked up, how in the world do you expect to get it back?
-I delete emails of this sort.
+If you wired cash via Western Union to a scammer do not email me and ask me "How do I get my money back."
+You Don't!
+Use your head, if you wired cash to someone you don't know in another country and the cash has been picked up, how in the world do you expect to get it back?
 Before you email me about escrow fraud, please read our Online Article Explaining Escrow Fraud.
-It tells you all you need to know about fake escrows, what to do once you have been scammed, and who to report them to.

 If you already read the site and your answer is not found on this page, you can then email me.

-Please don't email me your monthly payment and say "Did I get a good price?".
-You are supposed to read this site, and educate yourself so you don't have to ask that question.
+Please don't email me your monthly payment and say "Did I get a good price?"

 What questions should you email me?